 IOCL's overall financial risk profile remained comfortable marked by overall gearing below 1.2x in the last three fiscals ended FY24.
 Strong accruals in FY24 enabled the company to undertake sizeable capex and reduce its debt leading to improvement in its financial risk profile and liquidity position.
-Overall gearing ratio improved to 0.72x as on March 31, 2024, as against 1.07x as on March 31, 2023, due to higher accretion of profit to reserves due to healthy profits earned and reduced debt level.
-Further, debt coverage indicators also improved significantly marked by total debt to gross cash accruals (TD/GCA) of 2.20x as on March 31, 2024, against 5.65x as on March 31, 2023, owing to funding of capex largely from internal accruals.
-Going forward, despite availing debt for its capex plans, overall gearing is expected to remain below unity from strong net worth base and scheduled repayment of debt.
+Overall gearing ratio improved to 0.72x as on March 31, 2024, against 1.07x as on March 31, 2023, due to higher accretion of profit to reserves due to healthy profits earned and reduced debt level.
+Further, Debt coverage indicators also improved significantly marked by total debt to gross cash accruals (TD/GCA) of 2.20x as on March 31, 2024, against 5.65x as on March 31, 2023, owing to funding of capex largely from internal accruals.